 Who knows what dogs are thinking?

 Western's Dog Cognition Lab, supervised by Psychology professor emeritus William Roberts and run by doctoral candidate Krista Macpherson, is doing some fascinating work on canine cognition.
-The story is featured in MacLeans and will air on an episode of The Nature of Things (Nov.
-23 @ 7:00pm on CBCNN).
+The story is featured in MacLeans and was featured in an episode of The Nature of Things.

 Professor Ingrid Connidis' work on the family lives of gays and lesbians (Interview and Memoir: Complementary Narratives on the Family Ties of